krzkrzkrz/elm.foo.pub/rust/index.md

 ## Vectors

 * Can only hold elements of one type
+* You can resize vectors: push / remove elements, append other vectors

 ```rust
 // Creating a new, empty vector to hold values of type i32